 Meg Foley is a performer, choreographer, educator, and queer mom.
 She makes dances, events, and objects that explore the materiality of physical and social identity as choreographic form.
 She is currently researching queer motherhood, somatic drag, and speech and sculpture as dance practices.

-mayfield brooks improvises while black, and is currently based in brooklyn, new york working as a movement-based performance artist, vocalist, urban farmer, writer, and wanderer. mayfield is currently an artist in residence at abrons art center nyc & the center for performance research (cpr) in brooklyn, ny.. mayfield teaches urban farming courses for farm school new york (fsny), and teaches & performs dance and vocal improvisation nationally and internationally.
+mayfield brooks improvises while black, and is currently based in brooklyn, new york on lenapehoking land, the homeland of the lenape people. mayfield is a movement-based performance artist, vocalist, urban farmer, writer, and wanderer. they are currently an artist in residence at the center for performance research (cpr) and abrons arts center in new york city/lenapehoking, is faculty at movement research nyc and the editor-in-chief of the movement research performance journal. mayfield teaches and performs practices that arise from their life/art/movement work, improvising while black (iwb).

 Mateusz Szymanówka is a dramaturge and curator in the field of choreography, dance and performance.
 As dramaturge he has worked primarily with the young generation of choreographers and performance makers living in Berlin and Warsaw whose artistic practice is rooted in feminism and queer theory.
 He has worked with and for institutions such as Ujazdowski Castle CCA, Nowy Teatr and Teatr Studio in Warsaw, Art Stations Foundation in Poznan, and HAU Hebbel am Ufer and Sophiensaele in Berlin.